 Festool 574837 Ct Midi I Hepa Bluetooth Dust Extractor

-CT Midi is the mid size shop vac and is the most popular in my opinion.
+CT Midi is the mid-size shop vac and is the most popular in my opinion.
 A highly capable vac with a 130 cfm that are super quite with sound levels starting at 62 db.
 These Festool Shop vacs are excellent and have superb durability so I am told.
 I don’t own this machine but another Festool Domino user friend of mine swears by it and particularly like the adjustable vacuum.
-If he had anything he would say is that he wishes he had the blutooth model.
+If he had anything he would say is that he wishes he had the Bluetooth model.

 This Festool Vac is a great machine but could be considered a little underpowered for sanding or routing considering to some of the online reviews.
 One great feature of this portable shop vac is the Bluetooth controller.

 This Vac has been in my possession for a few years now it is a brute.
 In comparison I find this Makita VC4710 a better machine than the Festool although not as refined.
 It has better suction and the hose is more flexible which is a great asset.